K-otic (Dutch band): 2001: Formation, Bulletproof and Vermeulen's first departure

-From September 2001, K-otic did an extensive Dutch tour in which venues such as Paradiso and Nighttown are visited.
+From September 2001, K-otic did an extensive Dutch tour in venues such as Paradiso and Nighttown.
 After U2 and Bon Jovi, K-otic was the most visited live act that year.
 The group also won a Top of the Pops Award in the category Top TV Music Act.

 Sita Vermeulen left the group at the end of 2001 to start a solo career.
-Already during Starmaker she was appointed by the makers to go solo.
+Already during Starmaker, she was appointed by the makers to go solo.
 However, due to the group's success, it was decided to postpone this.
 The other members decided to continue as sextet.